EOLab-HSRW/esp32s3_object_detection/day_1/README.md

 ## Running inferences

 ### Test the model
-- Add the zip library to Arduino
+- Add the zip library to Arduino ("Sketch" > "Include Library" > "Add .ZIP library")
+- Open "File" > "Examples" > name of your library > "static buffer" > "static buffer"
-- Modify the features[] from static_buffer example
+- Modify the features[] with features data from Edge Impulse

 ### Running live inferences
+- Open "File" > "Examples" > name of your library > "esp32" > "esp32_camera"
-- Update the pins of the Microcontroller
+- Update the pins of the Microcontroller, delete lines XXX to XXX and paste in:
 ```
 #define PWDN_GPIO_NUM     -1
 #define RESET_GPIO_NUM    -1